nickzoic/nick.zoic.org/art/cccp-computer-controlled-camera-project/index.md

 [^csmount]: Sadly CS lenses don't lend themselves to mounting on other cameras as their focal
     plane distance is very short indeed (12.526mm), even compared to say [Micro 4/3](https://en.wikipedia.org/wiki/Micro_Four_Thirds_system)'s 19.25mm.
-    The ones you see people using are "C-mount", which are mostly similar but 17.526mm focal plane distance.
+    The ones you see people using with mirrorless cameras are "C-mount", which are the same thread but 17.526mm focal plane distance.

 [^cmount]: C-mount lenses can mount on a CS-mount camera using a 5mm
-    spacer, but not vice-versa.
+    spacer (see above), but not vice-versa.

 The other two rings are a bit weirder.
 The front ring is labelled "N &larr;&rarr; &infin;"